-What has your experience with Spinal Muscular Atrophy been like?
+What has your experience with spinal muscular atrophy (SMA) been like?

-What barriers and hurdles currently exist for people living with disabilities to participate in sports and be welcomed by their teams?
+What barriers and hurdles currently exist for people living with disabilities to play video games and be welcomed by other players?

 Are there any common misconceptions you feel people have about SMA that you’d want them to better understand?

 Grant: There are a few: First, people with SMA are usually very intelligent.
 A lot of them go on to be very well educated and have successful careers.
 I think sometimes people tend to assume otherwise because most cases of SMA were once considered terminal in childhood.
 But that assumption is so harmful for the mentality of people with this disease and for our opportunities.

 When I was first diagnosed, my parents were pulled into a small room and told by my doctor at the time that I wouldn't have more than 7 to 10 years to live.
 That was their first introduction to SMA.
 Since my diagnosis in 1995, the notion that a child with SMA wouldn’t survive to adulthood has drastically shifted due to a greater understanding of the disease and its treatment options.

 The drug that I’m currently taking, Evrysdi, is designed to address the underlying cause of SMA.
 For a degenerative disease, that's huge.
 SMA doesn’t have to stop us from living our lives.

 Evrysdi (risdiplam) is a prescription medication used to treat SMA in children and adults.
 Before taking Evrysdi, tell your doctor if you are pregnant or plan to become pregnant, or are breastfeeding or plan to breastfeed.
 Evrysdi may harm an unborn or breastfed baby.
 Evrysdi may affect a man’s ability to have children (fertility).
 Tell your doctor about all the medicines you take.